skeeto/skeeto.github.com/_posts/2025-02-17-Meet-the-new-xxd-for-w64devkit-rexxd.markdown

 ### Platform layer

-The xxd man page suggests using strace to examine the execution of `-r` reverse.
+The [xxd man page][man] suggests using strace to examine the execution of `-r` reverse.
 That is, to monitor the seeks and writes of a binary patch in order to debug it.
 That's so insightful that I decided to build that as a new `-x` option (think `sh -x`).
 That is, *rexxd has a built-in strace on all platforms!* The trace is expressed in terms of unix system calls, even on Windows:

     $ printf '00:41 \n02:42 \n04:43' | rexxd -x -r - data.bin
     open("data.bin", O_CREAT|O_WRONLY, 0666) = 1